Evergrain

 Make Bread Sour Again™

-Current Menu
+Menu Preview

-• Plain Sourdough Loaf - $12
+• Plain Sourdough Loaf - $13

-• New!
-Cinnamon Raisin Sourdough - $15
+• Cinnamon Raisin Sourdough - $16

 I'm so grateful to begin sharing my love for baking sourdough with the Vero Beach, Sebastian, Fort Pierce, and surrounding communities.
 Sourdough is a labor of love.
-It is a two-day process of mixing, stretching, folding, and fermentation that results in easier-to-digest delicious bread.
+It is a multi-day process of mixing, stretching, folding, and fermentation that results in easier-to-digest delicious bread.
 Sourdough is unique in that it is yeasted with wild yeast, called a sourdough starter, instead of commercial yeast.
 Sourdough starter is made only using flour and water.
 Commercial yeast has made baking quick and convenient, which in turn makes bread and baked goods harder for our bodies to digest.
 Sourdough bread making returns us to our roots, when things were slower (and healthier).
 It's a common misconception that sourdough bread actually tastes sour.
 While you can achieve more sour sourdough bread, sourdough is more of a method or style of bread making that involves a sourdough starter, and a long fermentation process.

 Ingredients

-I use only organic flour, filtered water, and pink himalayan crystal salt to make my sourdough loaves.
+I use only organic flour, filtered water, and pink himalayan crystal salt or sea salt to make my sourdough loaves.
 Bread need only be 3 ingredients: flour, water, and salt.
 Store-bought bread is filled with preservatives, additives, and is made with flour that lacks nutrients.
 I've spent many hours researching different types of flour, experimenting with different flours, and finding more nutritious flour to use in my bread making.
 You may notice that my bread is darker than typical bread.
 That's because more of the bran and germ is in the flour I use.
 White flour has all the bran and germ removed - the most nutritious parts!

 *Every effort is made to use as little plastic as possible in the bread making process.
 My sourdough starter is kept in a glass jar, and bread dough is mixed in either ceramic or stainless steel containers, not plastic tubs as commonly used in bakeries.